manups4e/manups4e.github.io/about.markdown

 ---
-layout: page
+layout: default
 title: About
 permalink: /about/
 ---

-Hi, I’m Leonardo Emanuele, a passionate italian **.Net Developer**, creator of tools like **ScaleformUI** and **FxEvents**, and a lifelong learner.
+My name is Leonardo Emanuele, a passionate italian **.Net Developer**, creator of tools like **ScaleformUI** and **FxEvents**, and a lifelong learner.
 My work focuses on crafting tools for the **FiveM multiplayer platform**, but there’s so much more to my journey than just writing code.

 ---